 No matter the size of your manufacturing business, conducting effective maintenance on your equipment is essential.
 But which is the right maintenance strategy for your organization?
-That’s a big question, because choosing the wrong one can be costly.
+That’s a big question because choosing the wrong one can be costly.

 There are essentially two primary options for equipment maintenance: breakdown maintenance and preventative maintenance.

-The simplest maintenance strategy is that of ‘breakdown maintenance’.
+The simplest maintenance strategy is that of ‘breakdown maintenance.’
 This is where assets are intentionally run until they fail or die.
-When breakdown occurs, reactive maintenance is performed to fix the equipment and return it to full operation.
+When a breakdown occurs, reactive maintenance is performed to fix the equipment and return it to full operation.
 This approach is common when equipment failure doesn’t significantly affect operations or productivity.

-The purpose of preventative maintenance is to prevent machines from breaking down by performing maintenance regularly – instead of conducting maintenance once failure has occurred.
+The purpose of preventative maintenance is to prevent machines from breaking down by performing maintenance regularly – instead of conducting maintenance once a failure has occurred.
 Preventative maintenance predominantly features two different types of maintenance: periodic maintenance and predictive maintenance.

 Here are our top four reasons why preventative maintenance for manufacturing equipment is worth the investment when compared to the breakdown maintenance strategy.

 With regular checks, you won’t be surprised when something goes wrong.
 It will be a quick fix because you will know what needs to be done.
-Over time, you will see that less money is being spent because you will not have to replace equipment as much, as well as dealing with last minute break downs.
+Over time, you will see that less money is being spent because you will not have to replace equipment as much, as well as dealing with last-minute break downs.
 While there still may be some unplanned maintenance needed, the likelihood will go down when the equipment is regularly checked and serviced.

-Companies that rely solely on reactive maintenance are essentially waiting for a problem to happen.
+Companies that rely solely on reactive maintenance are mostly waiting for a problem to happen.
 Unplanned downtime can result in idle employees, halting production, missed deadlines, and revenue loss.
 An unexpected failure can also mean having to pay technicians overtime and having to pay out extra money for overnight delivery of parts.
-A preventive maintenance program is meant to avoid these problems through long-term maintenance tasks that are planned.
+A preventive maintenance program is intended to avoid these problems through long-term maintenance tasks that are planned.

 Most equipment these days is not cheap, so the better a company cares for its equipment, the longer it will last.
-Preventive maintenance will prolong the life of equipment so a company can get more hours out of the equipment, resulting in reduced costs and increased profit.
+Preventive maintenance will prolong the life of equipment so a company can get more hours out of the machine, resulting in reduced costs and increased profit.

 More than ever, manufacturers must focus on establishing preventive maintenance programs as a base to build upon their competitive strategy within the market.
-After all, premium performance of production equipment drives profitability and can transform an organization’s operational success.
+After all, the premium performance of production equipment drives profitability and can transform an organization’s operational success.